MPKuchciak/t-SNEExploration/Dimension_reduction.md

 Additional information, interpreting comments and why PCA?

-Principal Component Analysis (PCA) is a dimensionality reduction technique that linearly transforms the original data into a new coordinate system, where the greatest variances by any projection of the data come to lie on the first coordinates (called principal components).
+**Principal Component Analysis (PCA)** is a dimensionality reduction technique that linearly transforms the original data into a new coordinate system, where the greatest variances by any projection of the data come to lie on the first coordinates (called principal components).
 The key reasons for performing PCA before t-SNE are:

-Dimensionality Reduction: PCA reduces the dimensionality of the data, focusing on the components that capture the most variance in the data.
+*Dimensionality Reduction*: PCA reduces the dimensionality of the data, focusing on the components that capture the most variance in the data.
 This reduction is beneficial because t-SNE is computationally expensive and can be slow on very high-dimensional data.
 By reducing the dimensionality first, t-SNE can run more efficiently.

-Noise Reduction: PCA can help remove noise by discarding components that capture little variance, which might represent random fluctuations in the data.
+*Noise Reduction*: PCA can help remove noise by discarding components that capture little variance, which might represent random fluctuations in the data.
 This cleaner, more concise representation of the data can lead to better embeddings from t-SNE.

-Improved Stability: Starting t-SNE with data that’s already been somewhat simplified (but still represents the main structures) can lead to more stable and meaningful low-dimensional representations.
+*Improved Stability*: Starting t-SNE with data that’s already been somewhat simplified (but still represents the main structures) can lead to more stable and meaningful low-dimensional representations.

 Sparsity of 0.002086

-Efficiency: From a computational standpoint, a sparsity of 0.002086 is beneficial because it means the algorithm can efficiently store and process the similarity matrix, taking advantage of sparse matrix techniques to speed up calculations and reduce memory usage.
+*Efficiency*: From a computational standpoint, a sparsity of 0.002086 is beneficial because it means the algorithm can efficiently store and process the similarity matrix, taking advantage of sparse matrix techniques to speed up calculations and reduce memory usage.

-Data Structure: This level of sparsity suggests that, in the high-dimensional space, most data points are not closely related to most other points, at least within the context of the Gaussian kernels used by t-SNE.
+*Data Structure*: This level of sparsity suggests that, in the high-dimensional space, most data points are not closely related to most other points, at least within the context of the Gaussian kernels used by t-SNE.
 It’s a typical scenario for high-dimensional data, where only